Bikes · Resale guide

 Common Scams to Watch For (India 2026)

 Stolen Bike with Forged RC.
-This is a serious risk, especially for popular premium bikes like the Interceptor.
-The seller provides a seemingly legitimate RC, but the bike is stolen.
-Always cross-verify the chassis and engine numbers on the bike with the RC and check them against the Parivahan app for any police reports or discrepancies.
-If the numbers don’t match exactly, walk away immediately.
+This is a serious risk, especially with popular bikes.
+Always verify the chassis and engine numbers on the bike against the Registration Certificate (RC) and cross-check them on the Parivahan app.
+If the numbers don’t match or the app shows discrepancies, walk away.

 Engine Swap.
-In cases of a blown engine, sellers might replace it with a used engine from another bike.
-Always ensure the engine number on the bike matches the one on the RC.
-Also, look for mismatched paint colours on the engine block compared to the rest of the bike, or signs of excessive tampering around the engine mounts.
+A blown engine might be replaced with a used one from another bike.
+Always ensure the engine number on the bike matches the RC.
+Look for mismatched paint colours between engine components or fresh sealant around engine covers, which could indicate a recent swap.

-Non-Matching Insurance / Zero Claim Bonus Discrepancy.
-Ask for the bike’s insurance policy.
-If the seller claims a “zero depreciation” policy or a high “No Claim Bonus” but the bike shows signs of major repairs, it suggests undisclosed accident claims.
-Request the claim history from the insurance provider if possible.
+Non-matching Insurance / Zero Claim Bonus Discrepancy.
+Ask for the bike’s insurance policy documents.
+If the seller claims a “zero claim bonus” but the bike shows signs of major repairs, it suggests undisclosed accident claims that could impact your future premiums.

 Seller’s Guide — How to Maximize Your Royal Enfield Interceptor 650 Resale